Statusnone420/PR-Dashboard/PLAN.md

 - Mocked browser smoke confirms inspector enrichment.
 - API/cache safety is inspected.
 - `STATE.md` is updated.
-- User explicitly approves moving to Phase 4.
+- Stop and wait for user review and explicit approval to move to Phase 4.

 Do not continue to Phase 4 without explicit user instruction.